What you need to know about CalSavers’ June 30 deadline

 Here’s What Employers Need to Know About the Coming Deadline

 Who needs to take action by June 30?

-Employers, including non-profits, with five or more employees that don’t sponsor a retirement plan must either start a new 401(k) plan or register with CalSavers by June 30, 2022.
+Employers, including non-profits, with five or more California-based employees, at least one of whom is 18, that don’t sponsor a retirement plan must either start a new qualified retirement plan, like a 401(k) plan, or register with CalSavers by June 30, 2022.
 However, companies of any size can register now.